StamusNetworks/suricata-language-server/README.rst

 You can use the `LSP <https://lsp.sublimetext.io/>`_ Package to provide support for LSP to Sublime Text 3.

-To acticate Suricata Language Server on .rules file, you need to create a new syntax for Suricata file by using the content of `Suricata Sublime syntax from justjamesnow <https://github.com/justjamesnow/SublimeSuricata/blob/master/suricata.sublime-syntax>`_
+To activate Suricata Language Server on .rules file, you need to create a new syntax for Suricata file by using the content of `Suricata Sublime syntax from justjamesnow <https://github.com/justjamesnow/SublimeSuricata/blob/master/suricata.sublime-syntax>`_

 To do so you can click on ``Tools > Developer > New Syntax`` then paste the content of the file and modify the text `text.suricata` to `source.suricata`.
 This will provide syntax highlighting as well as a `source.suricata` Sublime selector that can be used to trigger the Suricata Language Server activation.